SSSD/sssd.io/src/docs/ldap/ldap-introduction.rst

 .. note::

-    Client side support for features is dependent on server side support
+    Client side support for features is dependent on server side support.

 To read more about how SSSD is used in LDAP integration at a high level, refer to the following links: